-THE GIFT OF HOSPITALITY – Reflection for February 2010
+GIFT OF HOSPITALITY – Reflection for St. Brigid’s Day

 February 1st is considered in Ireland as the first day of Spring.
 It’s also the Feast of St. Brigid of Kildare, second to St. Patrick in importance in Ireland.
 She lived in the 6th century, and was renowned for her generosity to the poor, hospitality and piety.
 Here is a prayer attributed to her:

 I would wish a great lake of ale for the King of Kings;

 I would wish the family of heaven to be drinking it throughout life and time.

 I would wish the men of Heaven in my own house;